 - Any child or young person with special educational needs or a disability or their parent or carer who needs help regarding their own or their child’s education and related health and social care issues can contact us.
-We accept referrals from any source, but will only become involved if you, the child, young person or parent, want our help.

 What do we do to help?

 - We provide full, accurate information on your rights, roles and responsibilities within the SEND process.
 We can explain how support for SEND is organised and help you to find your way through the systems.

 - We give you information about the range of options available to you so that you can contribute to the decisions made about your child’s education.

 - We have links with parents’ groups and voluntary organisations as well as other services, so we can point you towards other sources of help and support.
 We also have links with forums that services use to consult parents when planning to change or develop the services they offer.